AdobeDocs/certification.en/help/certifications/faq.md

 ---
 title: FAQ
-description: Get answers to questions about the Adobe Digital Experience Credential Program.
+description: Get answers to questions about the Adobe Digital Experience Certification Program.
 Learn about the benefits of certification, how to register, and whom you can contact.
 role: User
 recommendations: disable, exclude
 mini-toc-levels: 1